Search for victims done, Florida coast aims for Ian recovery

-FORT MYERS, Fla.
-(AP) — An army of 42,000 utility workers has restored electricity to more than 2.5 million businesses and homes in Florida since Hurricane Ian's onslaught, and Brenda Palmer's place is among them.
-By the government's count, she and her husband Ralph are part of a success story.
+An army of 42,000 utility workers has restored electricity to more than 2.5 million businesses and homes in Florida since Hurricane Ian's onslaught, and Brenda Palmer's place is among them.
+By the government's count, she and her husband, Ralph, are part of a success story.

 Yet turning on the lights in a wrecked mobile home that's likely beyond repair and reeks of dried river mud and mold isn't much solace to people who lost a lifetime of work in a few hours of wind, rain and rising seawater.
 Sorting through soggy old photos of her kids in the shaded ruins of her carport, Palmer couldn't help but cry.

-With the major search for victims over and a large swath of Florida's southwest coast settling in for the long slog of recovering from its first direct hit from a major hurricane in a century, residents are bracing for what will be months, if not years, of work.
+With the major search for victims over and a large swath of Florida's southwest coast settling in for the long slog of recovering from a rare direct hit by a major hurricane, residents are bracing for what will be months, if not years, of work.
 Mourning lost heirlooms will be hard; so will fights with insurance companies and decisions about what to do next.

 Around the corner from the Palmers in Coach Light Manor, a retirement community of 179 mobile homes that was flooded by two creeks and a canal, a sad realization hit Susan Colby sometime between the first time she saw her soggy home after Ian and Sunday, when she was picking through its remains.